-The former lead designer for the New York Times’ website, Khoi Vinh is known for revolutionizing the design direction of the venerable publication.
-His personal website, subtraction.com, is currently one of the leading blogs about design.
+The former lead designer for the New York Times website, Khoi Vinh, is known for revolutionizing the design direction of the venerable publication.
 When Khoi Vinh weighs in on design-related matters, designers listen.

 Chip Kidd is a book designer at New York publication giant Alfred Knoph.
-In the past 25 years or so, he has almost single-handedly revolutionized the world of print design, relying on his quirky sense of humor and sharp eye for design to create book covers that transcend the ordinary.
+In the past 25 years, he has almost single-handedly revolutionized the world of print design, relying on his quirky sense of humor and a sharp eye for design to create book covers that transcend the ordinary.

-Stefan Sagmeister is a German graphic designer who has become very well known in a relatively short amount of time.
-He has released several books of his work, which is known for its completely unconventional approach to design problems.
+Stefan Sagmeister is a German graphic designer who has become very well known in a relatively short time.
+He has released several books of his work, which are known for their completely unconventional approach to design problems.

-An industry veteran, Paula Scher has been designing since the 70s and has worked with some of the most well-known and prestigious corporate clients in existence.
-Her unique, “maximalist” approach to typography influenced many designers from the 70s and early 80s all the way to today.
+An industry veteran, Paula Scher has been designing since the 70s and has worked with some of the most well-known and prestigious corporate clients.
+Her unique “maximalist” approach to typography influenced many designers from the 70s and early 80s all the way to today.
 She is currently a principal designer at the New York firm Pentagram.

 This iconic, multi-disciplinary designer is almost a household name (well, in design households, that is).
-He is famous for designing the colorful maps of the New York City subway system, a design that has become so popular that it is now the standard for subway maps all over the world.
-In fact, it’s almost impossible to find a subway map anywhere that hasn’t been influenced by Vignelli’s brilliant, minimalist design.
+He is famous for designing the colorful maps of the New York City subway system, a design that has become so popular that it is now the standard for subway maps worldwide.
+It’s almost impossible to find a subway map anywhere that hasn’t been influenced by Vignelli’s brilliant, minimalist design.